Ricardicus/webbstuff/avoid (game)/README.md

 # avoid
-You are entering a two dimensional cave and exploring the world within in search for red gemstones.
+You are entering a two dimensional cave and exploring the world within.
-Try to survive the longest time possible and watch out for the walls.
+Try to survive the longest time possible, catch as many red gemstones as you can and watch out for the walls.
+They can be cruel.